 - Entertain more often.
 Invite someone over for a casual dinner party.

 - Get active on social media.
-Find Facebook groups with like-minded people or come find me over on Instagram (I’m @jane_athome over there).
+Find Facebook groups with like-minded people or come find me over on Instagram.
 I’ve met some of the nicest, most supportive people on Instagram, but you might prefer Twitter, Pinterest, or Facebook.

 - Deepen your spiritual practice.
 Spend time in prayer and meditation, read your Bible, and/or get involved in activities at your place of worship.